 If you own multiple properties, you may be looking into starting a series of LLCs.
 For example, if you have several large strip malls that you rent out under a single LLC, all of your assets within your LLC could be at risk if you get sued and are liable to pay out a large settlement.
-If you have a series of LLCs instead and each strip mall is filed as its own entity, then only that LLC’s assets are at stake.
+If you have a series LLC instead and each strip mall is filed as its own entity, then only that LLC's assets are at stake.
 However, not every state allows series LLCs, so check with your state to determine if this option is available to you.

 Do Certified Real Estate Agents Who Invest in Properties Need to File an LLC?

 The short answer here?
 Yes.
 Real estate brokers/agents have a real estate license and tend to pay fees to a larger brokerage firm, but they usually operate as an independent broker.
 If you are planning on starting a side business apart from the real estate agency that you are associated with, it is advisable that you file your own LLC.

 Our legal experts have helped thousands of businesses file their LLC paperwork, and we can guide you through the process quickly and simply.
 It can feel overwhelming to gather, fill out and file the needed legal forms, but we can help.
 We take the worry out of the legal process so you can focus on running your real estate investment business.
 Our business formation service is $0 + state fees and includes a free year of our Registered Agent service.